AlexMolodyh/AlexMolodyh.github.io/cs460/homework1/htmlMd.md

 </html>
 ```

+## Create a Table
-## If you want to create a table in HTML then you need the following code
+### If you want to create a table in HTML then you need the following code

 ```html
 <table style="width:100%">